devzendo/transputer-emulator/README.md

    * cd cmake-build-debug; cmake .. (ie regenerate the cmake cache)
    * cmake --build cmake-build-debug --target all -- -j 4

-This build will build the entire system: T800 emulator and iserver, client libraries, etc.
+This build will build the entire system: T800 emulator and iserver, client libraries, etc.  (Only the emulator is built for Rasperry Pi Pico.)

 This doesn't install it on your system - see below.